 |2020 Median Pay||$100,830 per year; $48.48 per hour|

 |Employment Change, 2019-20||5-7% (faster than average)|

-Often, this includes managing and maintaining building services such as lighting, heating, ventilation, and elevator systems; overseeing technicians and craftspeople; testing installations and systems; designing systems and products using computer software, and drawing up project plans, making models, prototypes, and circuit diagrams for high and low voltage electrical equipment.
+The work of an electrical engineer includes designing building services such as lighting, elevator systems, and electrical connections to equipment such as heating and ventilation, and conducting site visits to ensure installations comply with their designs and with code.
+They often test installations and systems; design systems and products using computer software, and draw up project plans, making models, prototypes, and circuit diagrams for high and low voltage electrical equipment.

 Role on a LEED project